 So I researched for awhile, and discovered that I really should get some basic prefolds (which I want to dye) and covers, and then spend extra on other dipes if they sound good.
 I ordered a package from Stork Wearhouse with nb/infant prefolds, some premium cpfs for later, small covers, a diaper pail, soakers, odor discs, etc. Then I realized I really will need some NB size covers, and I wanted those cute little Bummis SWW that are printed with frogs and babies.
 So I ordered those at another place, and also ordered the SWEETEST little wool longies with gragonflies and bees embroidered on them!
 Everybody I show my stash to just thinks it's adorable; even the naysayers who didn't realize how far cloth diapering has come.

-: My Bradley teacher kind of had me scared because she was like, "disposable diapers leak so much, that I just don't see how you keep poop from running down their legs in cloth diapers."
+And speaking of that, don't you all get tired of people telling you that you don't know what you're in for with cd'ing?
+Especially because none of them have even tried it?? : My Bradley teacher kind of had me scared because she was like, "disposable diapers leak so much, that I just don't see how you keep poop from running down their legs in cloth diapers."
 So I ran to the cd forum, and they all reassured me that there are WAY more blow-outs and poop explosions with disposables than with cloth.
 I just need to not listen to people who have never even tried it, I guess.

 After researching cd, I have to say that when AF returns, I am definitely going to do something different.
 I use tampons, but have always wanted to try a Keeper cup or cloth pads.
 I don't see how I can justify the waste and concerns of the chemicals in disposable products on myself, in my most sensitive area, when I wouldn't consider it for my children.

 Mum to DS (8yrs), DD (6yrs), and DS(3.5yrs).